sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Hardest Parts

-1. Designing FSM inner representation
+1. The design of FSM representation changes multiple times.
+Because the state should be store as pointer and then modified when we add transition and outputs to it.
 2.

 ## Evaluation